artsyolya/portfolio/README.md

 Hello!

-Welcome to the repository for my professinoal portfolio website and an extension to my photography website.
+Welcome to the repository for my professinoal portfolio website and an extension to an old version of my photography website.
 I am continously working on improving both.
-The repository links up to my domain --> www.olgasago.com and www.olgasago.com/photography.
+The repository links up to my domain --> www.olgasago.com

 On the main website, you will find the following pages:
   - About Me